 Full-Form of CIP (Carriage and Insurance Paid)

-How does it Work?
+How Does CIP Work?

-Let’s understand this concept Step wise.
+Let’s understand this concept, Stepwise.

 - Step 4: Seller will pay the SEA Freight charges for the transport.

-- Step 7: Custom clearing charges will be borne by the buyer as the goods have reached the point where the carriage and insurance paid was agreed to.
-If carriage and insurance paid was agreed till the office in New York, then the custom charges will be paid by the seller
+- Step 7: The buyer will bear customs clearing charges as the goods have reached the point where the carriage and insurance paid are agreed upon.
+The seller would pay the customs charges if the office agreed on carriage and insurance in New York.

 - It gives confidence to buyers as they are confident that there are trade rules that the seller can’t break.
 So this ultimately improves the frequency of purchase and sale of commodities between countries.

 - It is also helpful to sellers as they now know an agreed place where their responsibility ends.
 Earlier it was difficult for the seller to know where exactly their responsibility was over.
 The buyer used to sue the seller whenever there used to be an obstacle in the transit.

 - It helps the seller to know the exact charges they will have to pay, so it helps them to add the costs to the selling price.

 Both Carriage and Insurance Paid and Cost, Insurance and Frieght play an important role in INCOTERMS.
 Though the name might suggest similarity between these terms, one must be aware of the differences between them.